The Wiemar Room's Berlin Cabaret

 This Weimar-era cabaret show was one of the most infamous and awarded shows to come out of the 2002 Adelaide Fringe Festival and as a result became an instant cult classic on the Adelaide’s arts scene and festival calendar.
 Running every Friday night from 8:30 until midnight at The Weimar Room in Hindley Street – the Berlin Cabaret attracted a diverse audience of locals and visitors, young and old, naughty and nice, all looking for one thing: to immerse themselves in the seedy underground world of Berlin between the wars, where underwear, German accents, military uniforms, Socialist and Fascist ideas, and fishnets reigned supreme!

-Returning for a final season at the Adelaide Cabaret Festival in 2015, this celebration of the jazz era, during a dramatically political time, will resonate with audiences today just as much as it did in 2005, and in indeed 1925!
+This celebration of the jazz era, during a dramatically political time, will resonated with audiences in 2005, as much as it did in 1925!
 Populated by refugees from a time when gender was less important than the songs, when artists and politicians intermingled, and when just about anything could, and did, happen.

-With a cast made up of some of Adelaide’s finest actors, singers, comedians and musicians, the Berlin Cabaret's 2015 Adelaide Cabaret Festival season will be a tight 90-minute version of the long-running variety show, led by stern patriarch of the Cabaret, Klaus.
-A semi-improvised performance based on the unpredictable but highly entertaining personalities and talents of its eight core cast members: Klaus, Greta, Rudi, Lola, Lux, Gerhardt, Hans and FiFi, Berlin Cabaret will tell the story of a bygone era through umbrella dances, nutcracker numbers and classic tunes such as: Chuck All The Men Out Of The Reichstag, Seashells From Margate, Lola Lola, I’m Tired, and Ausgerechnet Bananen, all backed splendidly by the Berlin Jazz Band (Bruce Hancock Trio).
+With a cast made up of some of Adelaide’s finest actors, singers, comedians and musicians the Berlin Cabaret was led by the stern patriarch of the Cabaret, Klaus.
+A semi-improvised performance based on the unpredictable but highly entertaining personalities and talents of its eight core cast members: Klaus, Greta, Rudi, Lola, Lux, Gerhardt, Hans and FiFi, Berlin Cabaret told the story of a bygone era through umbrella dances, nutcracker numbers and classic tunes such as: Chuck All The Men Out Of The Reichstag, Seashells From Margate, Lola Lola, I’m Tired, and Ausgerechnet Bananen, all backed splendidly by the Berlin Jazz Band (Bruce Hancock Trio).

 - Stephen Sheehan